-We have updated our projection based on the enrollment through June 2018.
-The program had enrollment at the end of FY 2017 of 21,000 children: 3,681 under WVCHIP Gold, 11,597 under WVCHIP Blue, and 5,722 under WVCHIP Premium.
-Current enrollment as of June 2018 is 21,837 children, with 3,185 under WVCHIP Gold, 12,537 under WVCHIP Blue, and 6,115 under WVCHIP Premium.
-In total, this represents an increase of 4.0% over the prior year.
+We have updated our projection based on the enrollment through June 2019.
+The program had enrollment at the end of FY 2018 of 21,837 children: 3,185 under WVCHIP Gold, 12,537 under WVCHIP Blue, and 6,115 under WVCHIP Premium.
+Current enrollment as of June 2019 is 22,327 children, with 3,351 under WVCHIP Gold, 12,532 under WVCHIP Blue, and 6,444 under WVCHIP Premium.
+In total, this represents an increase of 2.2% over the prior year.

-Overall enrollment is slightly up compared to the March 31, 2018 Quarterly Report.
-Since the implementation of the Affordable Care Act, which resulted in children whose family income was below 138% of the FPL being transferred to Medicaid, the CHIP Program has grown by approximately 2,200 children.
-The Gold program has been stable, with the growth occurring in the Blue and Premium program.
+Overall enrollment is slightly up compared to the June 30, 2018 Quarterly Report.
+Since the implementation of the Affordable Care Act, which resulted in children whose family income was below 138% of the FPL being transferred to Medicaid, the CHIP Program has grown by approximately 2,900 children.
+The Gold and Blue program have been declining, with the growth occurring in the Premium program.